GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 -S, --ssh-to-cluster-master
         SSH to dataproc's cluster master.
 Arguments after -- are passed to gcloud ssh command as extra args.

+-X, --open-oozie-web-ui
+        Creates a SOCKS5 proxy server that redirects traffic through the main Dataproc cluster node and opens Google Chrome with a proxy configuration and a tab with the Oozie web interface.

 -A, --setup-autocomplete
         Sets up autocomplete for o2a-run-sys-tests
 ```